 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-My desire to visit Vietnam was ignited the first time I glimpsed a photograph of Halong Bay.
-It countered the image of Vietnam I had conjured in my head; the one where chaotic streets are overcrowded with motorbikes and stifled with pollution.
 The Halong Bay pictures showed a different scene entirely – one of tree-covered karst mountains rising from an azure sea.
 I was intent on traveling to Vietnam just to see Halong Bay with my own eyes.
-I didn’t know it then, but my expectations would be surpassed when we sailed through the karsts on a 2-night Halong Bay cruise.
+I didn’t know it then, but my expectations would be surpassed when we sailed through those karsts on a 2-Night Halong Bay Cruise!

-Our Halong Bay Cruise From Hanoi
+Our Halong Bay Cruise from Hanoi

 Choosing a 2-night Halong Bay tour from Hanoi is not easy – there are so many choices!
 We waited to book our cruise until after we arrived in Hanoi.
 Rather than reading fellow traveler reviews online, we waded through mounds of glossy brochures while eating breakfast at our hotel.
 The staff helped explain our options from a cheap Halong Bay day trip to an extravagant Halong Bay luxury cruise.